AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 To set up and use the connector, follow these steps.

 1. In Learning Manager  home page , hover the mouse over the BlueJeans/Zoom thumbnail.
 A menu appears.
-Click  **[!UICONTROL uicontrol Connect]**&nbsp;option from the menu.
+Click  **[!UICONTROL Connect]**&nbsp;option from the menu.

    ![](assets/connectors.png)